larenspear/larenspear/README.md

 ### Hi there 👋

-I'm a computational chemist turned computer science person from San Antonio, Texas.
-I'm a first year Master's student in Computer Science at Texas A&M. I graduated from the University of Texas at Austin in 2021, majoring in Chemistry with the Elements of Computing certificate.
+I'm Laren, a first year Master's student in Computer Science at Texas A&M. I'm a computational chemist turned computer and data scientist.
+I graduated from the University of Texas at Austin in 2021, majoring in Chemistry with the Elements of Computing certificate.
 I love coffee, trivia, and electronic music.
 I mostly use Python, but I've used all sorts of languages at one point or another through the random computing courses I've taken.

 I don't have many projects of my own, but do check out the oddities I have here.
 Thanks for stopping by!